 This exhibit will be on display at the Amy E. Tarrant Gallery April 7th – June 30th.

 Learn more on the Flynn’s website.

 VSA Vermont is a statewide nonprofit organization using the magic of the arts to engage the capabilities and enhance the confidence of children and adults with disabilities.
 VSA Vermont is a member of the VSA International Affiliate Network, a program of The John F. Kennedy Center for the Performing Arts.

 The Flynn Center for the Performing Arts fosters the enjoyment, understanding, and development of the arts in Vermont through diverse and engaging experiences.

-At the Vermont Association for the Blind and Visually Impaired (VABVI) we believe that every Vermonter with a visual impairment can achieve everyday independence.
-We are the only private non-profit organization in the state to provide free-of-charge comprehensive support services to adults with visual impairment in all of Vermont’s 14 counties.
+Vermont Association for the Blind and Visually Impaired (VABVI) believes that every Vermonter with a visual impairment can achieve everyday independence.
+They are the only private non-profit organization in the state to provide free-of-charge comprehensive support services to adults with visual impairment in all of Vermont’s 14 counties.
 VABVI provides services to over 300 children (birth to age 22) and over 1,300 adults (55+) each year.
-For every dollar spent, 91 cents goes directly to our client services.
+For every dollar spent, 91 cents goes directly to client services.